 I need information about...

-Triggers are things thatcause you to have asthma symptoms.
-Some triggers you can avoid completely.
-Others you can anticipate and adjust to.
-Use this sheet to help you identify your triggers.
+Triggers are things that cause you to have asthma symptoms.
+Some triggers you can stay away from completely.
+Others you can plan for and adjust to.
+Use this sheet to help you know your triggers.

 Triggers irritate your lungs and lead to asthma flare-ups.
 Some examples are: